Join our newsletter

 2.5 Invalid data

-Similarly to corrupted data, invalid data is illogical.
 For example, users who spend -2 hours on our app, or a person whose age is 170.
-Unlike corrupted data, invalid data does not result from faulty collection processes, but from issues with data processing (usually during feature preparation or data cleaning).
+Unlike corrupted data, invalid data does not result from faulty collection processes, but from issues with data processing.

 2.6 Duplicate data

-There are different sources of duplicate data:
+There are different reasons why duplicate values happen:

 • The user might submit information twice by clicking on the submit button.

-There are three ways to eliminate duplicates:
+There are three ways to remove duplicates:

 1. Find the same records and delete all but one.